On 12 March 1913 the Governor-General’s wife, Lady Denman, announced that Canberra was the name of Australia’s new national capital.

 100 years young

-Canberra, which is among the youngest capital cities in the world, has recently celebrated its centenary.
-About 500 guests, 2000 mounted troops and 3000 observers were present in 1913 to hear Lady Denman announce the new capital’s name and to mark the commencement of work.
+Canberra, which is among the youngest capital cities in the world, celebrated its centenary in 2013.
+About 500 guests, 2,000 mounted troops and 3,000 observers were present in 1913 to hear Lady Denman announce the new capital’s name and to mark the commencement of work.

-From a city originally planned for 25,000 people, Canberra is now home to nearly 400,000 people, of whom 18 per cent speak a language other than English at home, which is roughly in line with national average.
+From a city originally planned for 25,000 people, Canberra in 2020 was home to more than 400,000 people, of whom 18 per cent speak a language other than English at home, which is roughly in line with national average.

 When Canberra was named, there were more sheep than people, and the long-standing joke has been that the city’s construction ruined a good sheep paddock.
 Being considered worthy of bad jokes is perhaps the fate of compromise solutions.
 Neither Sydney nor Melbourne would agree to the other being declared the capital.